-Governing bodies and proprietors should ensure that all staff undergo safeguarding and child protection training, including online safety, at induction.
-The training should be regularly updated.
-Induction and training should be in line with any advice from the safeguarding partners (HSCP).
+The governing body will ensure that all staff undergo safeguarding and child protection training, including online safety, at induction.
+The training will be regularly updated.
+Induction and training will be in line with any advice from the safeguarding partners (HSCP).

-All staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually.
+All staff will receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually.

-Governing bodies and proprietors should recognise the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis.
-Opportunity should therefore be provided for staff to contribute to, and shape, safeguarding arrangements and the child protection policy.
+The Governing body recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis.
+Opportunity is therefore provided for staff to contribute to, and shape, safeguarding arrangements and the child protection policy.